Sandaa97/Basic-React-App/README.md

 # Basic-React-App
-Repository to understand the basics of React
+Application to understand the basics of React